horizon-research/hvs_vr_encoding/Readme.md

 python3 equirect_to_pespective.py
 ```

 (3) I provide two scripts to run the Full color optimizer pipeline, the first one is a simple loop that process frame by frame.
 The other one is a multiprocessor implementation.
-Now, I copy the left image to right one since we onely have one equirectangular map.
+For now, I copy the left image to right one since we only have one equirectangular map.

 See ```cc_vr_pipeline/host/pipeline_args.py``` for support args.